 6. Nintendo DS

-The ultimate handheld.
-One of the most iconic handheld consoles… scrap that, games consoles of all time!
-The Gameboy has a place in our hearts as it was the first handheld that we ever had, the thing that introduced us into gaming.
-It blew our minds, the fact that we could go anywhere with our portable handheld consoles and still play where we last saved from was incredible.
-And still to this day it’s an amazing handheld.
+This original Gameboy has a place in our hearts as it was the first handheld that we ever had, the very machine that introduced us into gaming.
+It blew our tiny child minds; the fact that we could go anywhere with our portable handheld consoles and load up save files was incredible.
+And still to this day, it’s an amazing handheld that influences new machines.

 8. Sega Nomad